sqlthinker/puppetlabs-windows/README.md

 ## Overview

 This module acts as a pack of the Puppet Forge's best Windows content.
-Installing puppetlabs-windows will install a variety of great modules from a diverse group of module authors, including Puppet Labs.
-Many are contributed by our community, reviewed and recommended by Puppet Labs as [Puppet Approved](https://forge.puppet.com/approved) modules.
+Installing puppetlabs-windows will install a variety of great modules from a diverse group of module authors, including Puppet.
+Many are contributed by our community, reviewed and recommended by Puppet as [Puppet Approved](https://forge.puppet.com/approved) modules.
 Several core modules are provided through our [Puppet Supported](https://forge.puppet.com/supported) program.

 ## Setup